 Genting Highlands is one of the most popular tourist attractions in Malaysia.
 It is known for being the only place with legal casinos in Malaysia, awesome theme parks and its cool weather.
 There are many things to do in Genting Highlands, even though the new theme park is not ready yet.

 For those who do not know, Genting will be introducing their new 20th Century Fox Theme Park late this year, or maybe the next year.
-Edited: The plan has been scrapped and they’ll probably replace it with something else.
+Edited: The plan seems to be off and they’ll probably replace it with something else.

 If you visit Genting now, you’ll realize that the outdoor theme park is unavailable.
 However, the indoor theme park is mostly ready by now.